Mathematical Thinking & Visualization

 Students admitted to the LEPP major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
 For more information, please check Requirement Changes Autumn 2016 page.

-Undergraduate students in all majors within Interdisciplinary Arts & Sciences (IAS) focus on five core learning objectives: collaboration and shared leadership; critical and creative thinking; diversity and equity; interdisciplinary research and inquiry; writing and communication.
+In addition to major-specific learning objectives, undergraduate students in all majors within Interdisciplinary Arts & Sciences (IAS) focus on five core learning objectives.